sameid/shootyroads/README.md

 - SockJS (Used for the real time WebSocket communication to the front end)
 - Express.js (Used for hosting the public folder where the game resides)

-## Devops

-> The app is currently running on a Digital Ocean Droplet.
-I also use `pm2` as the production process manager.

 ---

 ## Common Patterns

-- All the core business logic for the game is done in `public/js/game.js`.
+- All the core business logic for the game is computed in `public/js/game.js`.
 - There are supporting classes for any objects related to ui, network, and other game objects.

 ### Game Loop